|

 I investigated further and found the +15V shifting about 20mV depending on the polarity of the modulation oscillator output.
 This shift is independent whether the +5V is internal or external.
 This module appears to be very sensitive to +15V variations so I changed to a dedicated power supply with short cables and could no longer discern any "bleed".
 My recommendation is to make sure you have a well regulated power supply with short cabling for this module.
 I didn't analyze the power distribution on the PCB but suspect some modifications in the distribution and isolation of power routing would certainly improve performance.

-I built a second 259 for another customer.
 This customer supplied SMT tempcos which I also epoxied to Q1 and Q5 and wired them to the PCB.

 I took some time to further investigate the bleed between the oscillators.
 The architecture is such that the AM modulation is always enabled but the wet path is broken with an analog switch when turned off.
 I surmised that perhaps there was still AM modulation that might be impacting the power supplies that was causing the bleed.
 I looked at moving the analog switch from the wet signal path to the modulation index path but on this build I could not see or hear any bleed between the oscillators with all the modulation switches turned off.
 This build used LF412 op-amps which are not my favorite, no additional decoupling capacitors, and a Power One HDBB-105W-A with a 12" power cable and the +5 jumper set to external.
 The HDBB-105W-A is a large supply with 1.5A of +/-15V and 12A of +5V so it is well regulated and this seems to confirm my earlier experience that well regulated supplies are the key to minimizing bleed.

-The Principle Oscillator square output showed some oscillations on the rising edge.
+This Principle Oscillator square output showed some oscillations on the rising edge.
 You can barely see them in this scope image outlined in red.

 Increasing the sweep speed to look at the rising edge shows the oscillations.